RohanKolappa/OAuth2-Google-Login/README.md

 - Application sends authorization and authentication request to authorization endpoint
 - User is redirected to Google Login page and user receives permissions request
 - Once permissions are granted and user is authorized, the authorization server sends an authorization code to the application
-- The application then trades the authorization code for an access token from the authorization server using a token request to the token endpoint
+- The application then trades the authorization code for an access token and id token from the authorization server using a token request to the token endpoint
-- The
+- Then the access token is used to retrieve the relevant information determined by the scopes from the resource server (Google API Server)
+- The id token caches user profile info and provides it to the client.
+The client consumes this id token and obtains user info from it in order to personalize user experience.

 Diagram Explaining What Is Occurring: